Fidelity Contrafund cuts value of WeWork stake by 35%

-BOSTON (Reuters) - Fidelity Investments cut the value of Contrafund’s stake in WeWork Companies Inc by 35% in September amid turmoil surrounding the office-sharing startu-p’s failed initial public offering (IPO).
+BOSTON (Reuters) - Fidelity Investments cut the value of Contrafund’s stake in WeWork Companies Inc by 35% in September amid turmoil surrounding the office-sharing startup’s failed initial public offering (IPO).

 Fidelity disclosed on Wednesday that Contrafund (FCNTX.O) held $193.1 million in Series E WeWork shares at the end of September, down from $295.1 million the previous month.
 The valuation cut assumes no shares were bought, sold or transferred between the two periods.